bouwe77/conzo/README.md

 Conzo is a library for creating user friendly .NET console applications.

-When you implement a console application with Conzo you basically create a state machine.
+When you implement a console application with Conzo you basically create a *state machine*.
 You define the actions (states) that can be executed and from that action which keyboard buttons (triggers) execute following actions.
 You do this by coding *commands*, which define from which action which keyboard buttons you can hit to execute a following action.

 Every action results in a text (screen) that is displayed to the console.
 Typically this text contains the result of the action (if applicable) but also which keys you can press next for which action.
 A Conzo application at least has a *start action* that is executed when the application starts, followed by possible actions you can execute after that.